-Sackville Seniors' Advisory Council was formed in 1987 and consists of 15 council members who have their own constitution and bylaws.
-The council oversees the operation of the Silver and Gold Drop in Center which has a membership of 345, and is representative of seniors living in the area .
-The council has joined Canadian Pensioners Concerned and Federation of Seniors.
-They work closely with their sponsor, Sackville Recreation, and all levels of government.
+Sackville Seniors' Advisory Council was formed in 1987 and has their own Constitution and By-Laws, and has 15 Board of Directors.
+The council oversees the operation of the Silver and Gold Drop in Center which has a membership of over 400 and is representative of seniors living in the area .

 The main project of the Sackville Seniors' Advisory Council is the Silver & Gold Seniors' Drop-In Centre, which is located at 45 Connolly Road in Lower Sackville Nova Scotia.
 This is an ideal location for seniors as bus routes are close by, and it is wheelchair accessible .
 Click here to see a map of how to find Silver & Gold.